Tijjani Noslin: Fortuna Sittard

-Born in Amsterdam, Noslin moved to 's-Hertogenbosch aged 14 to join FC Den Bosch's academy, but was released and he returned to Amsterdam a year later.
-He later joined FC Twente's academy, but was released as an 18-year-old, with the club citing his lack of height.
-After a failed trial at an academy in Manchester, he signed for amateur Dutch side USV Hercules.
-He made 26 league appearances and scored 10 goals for Hercules between 2017 and 2020, prior to joining DHSC in summer 2020.
-After five league appearances for DHSC across the 2020–21 season, Noslin signed an amateur contract with TOP Oss over summer 2021.
 As Noslin was not under a professional contract at TOP Oss, he joined Eredivisie side Fortuna Sittard later that summer on a free transfer, and signed a three-year contract.
-He made his debut for the club on 18 September 2021 as a substitute in a 1–0 defeat to SC Heerenveen.
+He made his debut for the club on 18 September 2021 as a substitute for George Cox in a 1–0 defeat to SC Heerenveen.
 He scored his first professional goal the following month with the opening goal of a 1–1 draw with Willem II after coming on as a half-time substitute.
+On 20 November, he was granted his first start in professional football by head coach Sjors Ultee in a 3–1 away defeat to Heracles Almelo.
+He finished his first season at Fortuna with one goal in 26 total appearances.